Open-Source-Chandigarh/Cyber-Innovation-Certificates/Organising/README.md

 ## Time: 10:30 am to 1 pm
 ## Venue: Pierre Hall, Le Corbusier Block, Chitkara University, Punjab

-Please find the credential URL to your certificates of participation.
+Please find the credential URL to your certificates of organisation.